"Working by Hand" (Winemaking)

 What it does

-The wood employed for most wine barrels, used for aging wine or actual fermentation in the barrel.
+The wood employed for most wine barrels, used for aging the wine or actual fermentation of the wine in the barrel.
 Barrel decisions include the type of wood, the amount of toast (when the staves of the barrels are bent over an open flame), size (smaller = higher ratio of wood to wine = stronger oak influence) and the age of the barrels.

 What it does